janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 The Backstage Showcase provides a `/metrics` endpoint that provides Prometheus metrics about your backstage application.
 This endpoint can be used to monitor your backstage instance using Prometheus and Grafana.

-When deploying Backstage Showcase onto a kubernetes cluster with the [RHDH Helm chart](https://github.com/redhat-developer/rhdh-chart), monitoring and logging for your Janus instance can be configured using the following steps.
+When deploying Backstage Showcase onto a kubernetes cluster with the [RHDH Helm chart](https://github.com/redhat-developer/rhdh-chart), monitoring and logging for your RHDH instance can be configured using the following steps.

 ## Prerequisites